How to get here

 Where to stay

 There are lots of great hotels within close proximity to the University of Liverpool Management School, and the city centre.
-Budget friendly on-campus student accommodation (Vine Court Accommodation, 35 Myrtle St, Liverpool L7 7AJ) is also available to book here.
+Budget friendly on-campus student accommodation (Vine Court Accommodation, 35 Myrtle St, Liverpool L7 7AJ) is also available.

 Hope Street Hotel (5 minute walk)